theolujay/vmlc-backend/docs/api-documentation.md

 **Required Role:**
 - Any authenticated user for their own documents.
-- `superadmin` to access another user's documents.
+- 'manager' or higher to access another user's documents.

 **URL Parameters:**
 - `file_type` (string): `id_card`, `verification_document`, or `profile_photo`.